Coastal and offshore rowing: Spain

 The Spanish seafaring tradition has left a very important heritage of coastal rowing scull boats, in another time devoted to tasks of fishing, and now used for sport and leisure activities.
 Among the best known are the “traineras” and “bateles”, typical of northern Spain, the “llaüts” and “faluchos”, from the east regions of Spain, and the “barcas de jábega” in the southeast Spanish Mediterranean coast.

 The racing of Seine boats takes place each summer in the city of Malaga and in its nearby villages.
-Currently, there are seven oars, with a length between 7 and 9m and weighing between 850 and 1150 kg.
+Currently, there are seven oars, with a length between 7 and 9 m and weighing between 850 and 1,150 kg.
 At present, clubs in the province of Malaga are represented by the "Asociación de Barcas de Jabega" which coordinates its activities and races.

 United Kingdom

-The Cornish Pilot Gig Association is by far the largest British sea rowing group and preserves a tradition using both original and new boats made to a closely controlled specification.
-The CPGA has seen a huge continuing growth over the past decade or so and new boats are constantly being built to satisfy the demand.
+The Cornish Pilot Gig Association is the largest British sea rowing group and preserves a tradition using both original and new boats made to a closely controlled specification.
+The CPGA has seen continuing growth and new boats are built to satisfy the demand.
 The Cornish gig has been adopted by rowers in the Netherlands and there is a successful gig club in Wales.

-In recent years, the resurgence in the tradition of boatbuilding in Essex has seen the development of East Coast gigs.
+The resurgence in the tradition of boatbuilding in Essex has seen the development of East Coast gigs.
 Built by the Pioneer Sailing Trust in Brightlingsea, the coxed four Harker's Yard gigs are based on a 19th-century design.
 A strong racing scene has developed around these gigs and club affiliation extends from Manningtree, on the Essex/Suffolk border, to Maldon, in the south of the county.
 The gigs are traditionally named after fishing smacks built in Brightlingsea before WWII.
 The first boat to be built, the Velocity, is owned and raced by Brightlingsea Coastal Rowing Club.

 Other groups thrive throughout British coastal regions: from Shetland in the North, Whitby and Scarborough on the North Sea; and Seine boat rowers on the Teign; to the Channel Islands.

-Following some forty years of design development using chined plywood hulls, both Guernsey and Jersey are now importing superior double and single washdeck fibreglass boats from France.
+Following about forty years of design development using chined plywood hulls, both Guernsey and Jersey are now importing superior double and single washdeck fibreglass boats from France.
 Semi-washdeck, chined, double skinned, plywood quads, were under construction in Guernsey during the first decade of this century, though none were built in 2009.
 A Guernsey designed carbon fibre double and quad appeared in 2008.
 This design went into production in the UK in 2009, with a fleet being built for the 2009 world championships in Plymouth.
-Boat building in Jersey ceased in the '80s.
+Boat building in Jersey ceased in the 1980s.
 All Channel Island boats are now built to FISA dimensions.

-The open Welsh Celtic Longboat style craft introduced in the mid-70s has since the early 2000s evolved into a double skinned "washdeck" boat and now is the only design under construction.
+The open Welsh Celtic Longboat style craft introduced in the mid-1970s has since the early 2000s evolved into a double skinned "washdeck" boat and now is the only design under construction.
 From 2006 FISA dimensions are followed in hull design.